irlnathan/hackeconomics.github.io/_posts/2016-8-25-What-is-US-total-credit-instruments-[TCMDO]?.md

 = + FL144104005 + FL154104005 + FL214104005 + FL314104005 + FL413065005 + FL264104005 + FL404104005 + FL614104005 + FL704104005 + FL674122005 + FL644104005 + FL543169373 + FL664104005 + FL734104005 + FL504104005 + FL513169333
 ```

 After an email to the folks over at [FRED](http://hackeconomics.com/what-is-FRED/), unfortunately not all series in the flow of funds accounts are available in FRED.
-So, how about going into the Flow of funds accounts themselves?
-Well, it turns out that in 2015, the FR decided to [discontinue](https://www.federalreserve.gov/releases/z1/z1_technical_qa.htm) the following table in the flow of funds accounts:
+So, how about going into the Flow of funds accounts for the value?
+You can do that by continuing to drill down into a series until there is no longer a calculated number.

+But there's still a twist.
+It turns out that in 2015, the FR decided to [discontinue](https://www.federalreserve.gov/releases/z1/z1_technical_qa.htm) the following table in the flow of funds accounts:

 ```
 Page: 6  June 11, 2015